 - coconut sugar - coconut sugar is a natural, plant-based sweetener that helps keep your blood glucose and energy levels up - Dietary Guidelines for Americans

 - baking soda - why is it called Irish Soda Bread you ask?
-Well, what would Irish soda bread be without the baking soda?
-The, "soda" in the name comes from the baking soda.
+Well, what would Irish soda bread be without baking soda?
+The "soda" in the name comes from the baking soda.
 It is used to leaven it instead of yeast and kneading.

-- ghee (clarified butter) or try Plant Based Land O Lakes spread or unsalted butter would also work nicely.
+- ghee (clarified butter) or unsalted butter would also work nicely.

 - raisins - this ingredient is optional, but I thoroughly enjoy the added sweetness from the raisins and when they are baked they taste so much better and more fruity.